celluloid-camp/celluloid/README.md

 two senior lecturers at the [Catholic University of Paris](https://en.icp.fr/english-version/).
 Their work focus on educational science and digital humanities.

-Celluloid is maintained by [Erwan Queffélec](https://github.com/3rwww1), and **we are actively looking for contributors and mainteners**.
+Celluloid is maintained by [Erwan Queffélec](https://github.com/3rwww1), and **we are actively looking for contributors and maintainers**.
 Don't hesitate to [drop us a line on gitter!](https://gitter.im/celluloid-camp)

 # Setup